-Learn about some St. Augustine history and help solve a mystery on the "Finding Mr. X Tour" at the Ripley's Believe it Or Not!
+Learn about some St. Augustine history and visit one of the most haunted sites along the eastern seaboard, on the Ripley's Haunted Castle Tour, at the Ripley's Believe it Or Not!
 Museum.
-Tour the museum's oddity-filled rooms and search for the truth behind the mysterious fire that erupted in the hotel nearly 70 years ago!
+Tour the museum's oddity-filled rooms and seek the 18 different entities who now reside there.

 Ripley's Believe It or Not!
 Museum is housed in the old Warden Castle, a residence constructed in 1887 by William G. Warden of Philadelphia.
-Warden was a partner of Henry Flagler and John D. Rockefeller of the Standard Oil Company.
+Warden was partners with Henry Flagler and John D. Rockefeller of the Standard Oil Company.
 He built this home as a winter escape for his family.

-In 1941, wealthy hotelier Norton Baskin and his wife, Pulitzer Prize-winning author Marjorie Kinnan Rawlings purchased the home and converted it into upscale accommodations.
-A fire erupted in the hotel on Sunday April 23, 1944 and two women staying at the Castle Warden perished.
+In 1941, wealthy hotelier Norton Baskin and his wife, Pulitzer Prize-winning author Marjorie Kinnan Rawlings purchased the home and converted it into upscale hotel accommodations.
+A fire erupted in the hotel on Sunday, April 23, 1944, and two women staying at the Castle Warden perished.
 The women were reportedly unknown to each other and the rumors still circulate as to how the fire began, who the man staying in Room 13 was, and what really happened on that fateful day.

-April 23,1944 is shrouded in mystery, and this mystery is the subject of the "Finding Mr. X Tour" at Ripley's.
+April 23, 1944 is shrouded in mystery, and this mystery is a subject in the Ripley's paranormal investigation.
 Guests enter the museum armed with an EMF (electromagnetic fields) meter as well as a laser light pointer, both of which are designed to detect energy around you.

 A 3D movie introduces the tour group to the story of the Castle Warden Hotel and the suspicious fire.
 In the video, a paranormal team called Anomaly comes to the museum to see who or what is reportedly haunting the building.
 They set up devices to detect evidence of voices and apparitions in the museum.
 The team explains the story of the fire, who the two women were, and the man that is believed to have set the whole thing in motion, Mr. X.